Yulie Cohen: Film career

 My Terrorist won a special jury award at the Jerusalem Film Festival in 2002, was nominated for the Silver Wolf Award at IDFA, received the Provincia di Cuneo film award, and won the Ilaria Alpi Journalistic Television Award in 2004.
 It was broadcast in more than 20 countries, translated into 20 languages.
 Cohen went on a university speaking tour with the film, which included Harvard, Berkeley, and University of Chicago.
 The film was also on permanent display on the International Museum of Women in San Francisco website.

 Her next film was My Land Zion (2004), the second in the trilogy.
 The film depicts Cohen's personal journey across Israel, through three generations of two families: Her parents, from the Palmach generation, and her daughters; Shula Golani, a Holocaust survivor, and her historian son, Motti Golani; and Ruti Gilis, who lives in the illegal settlement Karmei Tsur.
 The film premiered at the Rehovot International Women's Film Festival, and went on to screen at dozens of international festivals around the world.
 Yaron London said of My Land Zion: "This is a film worth seeing and then asking difficult questions...
 Many powerful scenes.
 It is a film about the cruelty of Zionism."

 My Brother, the third installation of the trilogy, came out in 2007.
 It follows Cohen's attempts to reconcile with her brother, who became baal tshuva (adopting orthodox religion and lifestyle) in the 1980s, and lives in Bnei Brak, an extremely orthodox city, with his six children, and their children.
 Cohen and her brother have no contact.
 The film was funded by Reshet (Channel 2), and received high ratings upon broadcast.
-It also participated in the Haifa International FIlm Festival competition, and screened at cinematheque theaters around the country.
+It also participated in the Haifa International Film Festival competition, and screened at cinematheque theaters around the country.

 In 2007, Nick Fraser from the BBC asked Cohen to create a single film from the three parts of the trilogy.
 The result, My Israel, includes some new footage, and was broadcast on the BBC in 2008, in honor of 60 years from the establishment of Israel.
-The film was enthusiastically received by the critics.
-It has since been broadcast dozens of times on yes docu.

-In 2009, Cohen's video art "Bibliography"was included in a group exhibition at the Suzanne Dellal Center.
+In 2009, Cohen's video art "Bibliography" was included in a group exhibition at the Suzanne Dellal Center.
 The piece was about her great grandfather, Yosef Eliyahu Chelouche.

 A Minor Shrine For Our Love (30-minute documentary) was curated by Adi Englman in 2014 for Dani Karavan's exhibition 50 years of the Negev Monument in The Negev Museum of Art.